cmdcolin/cmdcolin.github.io/_posts/2022-11-20-the-react-tutorial-i-wish-i-had.md

   becoming comfortable with modern JS dev tooling.

 - You can be bogged down by "tangential" concepts like state management

+- You can be confused by weird concepts like "controlled" components (and how React hooks like useState integrate with these)

 - You can be bogged down by Typescript or PropTypes - When I was learning React, I was confused by PropTypes in code.
 PropTypes are fully optional though, and